 Section 1.
-The Executive Board shall be composed of eleven or more members to include the elected officers, five district representatives, the two most recent past presidents of the Association, and such county or regional association representatives as are elected to serve.
+The Executive Board shall be composed of nine or more members to include the elected officers, five district representatives, the two most recent past presidents of the Association, and such county or regional association representatives as are elected to serve.
 In the event that any of the past presidents is unable or unwilling to serve, the next most recent shall be invited until there is a full complement of two.
-Excepting past presidents, membership on the Executive Board shall be limited to members of the Association.
+Membership on the Executive Board shall be limited to members of the Association.

 Section 2.
 The Executive Board shall set policy, have general supervision of the affairs of the Association, and be empowered to make decisions for the Association.
 The membership shall receive timely notification of such action.
 Members of the Board are expected to participate in all meetings and electronic discussions.

 Section 3.
 The President shall convene a minimum of four meetings each year, one of which shall be called no later than sixty days following the Annual Meeting.
 Additional meetings may be called at the discretion of the President.
 Any member of the Executive Board may request additional meetings.
 Notice and agenda together with the minutes of the prior meeting shall be sent to Executive Board members at a minimum of two days prior to the meeting.